Nosa-khare/python-CLI-atmapp/README.md

 * _deposit:_

-    This enable the user make cash deposit into his/her account.
+    This enables the user make cash deposit into his/her account.
 After deposit is made the account balance is updated.

 * _withdrawal:_

-    This enable the user make cash withdrawal from his/her account.
+    This enables the user make cash withdrawal from his/her account.
 After withdrawal is made the account balance is updated.

 * _complaints:_

     Here the user inputs what ever complaints he/she has. the complaints are then stored in a dictionary and entered into the complaint database.

 * _endPage:_

     This brings up the exit options.